latest nhpb_banner 1__compressed2

 Ohio Energy Company Programs - Low income families may receive financial assistance from non-profit agencies in their county.
 However, in addition to those, most utility and gas companies in Ohio offer their own emergency grant, payment plans and conservation programs.
 More details on energy bill help in Ohio.

-Social Services and Government Aid includes cash assistance for bills, rent, and expenses - The state of Ohio offers two types of cash assistance programs that can help people pay bills.
+Social Services and Government Benefits include cash assistance for bills, rent, and expenses - The state of Ohio offers two types of cash assistance programs that can help people pay bills.
 The Ohio Works First (OWF) and the Disability Financial Assistance (DFA).
 Ohio Works First will provide time-limited, emergency monthly cash assistance to eligible families.
 It will also provide activities to assist people with finding long term employment.

 The Disability Financial Assistance Program provides a monthly cash assistance benefit to needy, eligible, or disabled people (including adults) without minor children.
 Cash assistance or the free government grants can be used for various reasons, including to help pay bills, housing costs or debt.
-Several government benefits can assist with needs including health care, transportation, financial assistance, and home care.
-Services for the disabled are extensive and wide ranging.
-Find Ohio disability benefits.

 Crisis Assistance - One of the leading non-profits to call in Ohio is the Salvation Army.
 Programs help with a variety of needs.
 Get assistance with rent, medications, energy bills, gasoline, housing, and much more.
 Funding is limited, but services are available.
 Read more Ohio Salvation Army.

-Assistance on Phone Bills - Consumers that meet low income guidelines can receive a monthly discount on their bill, and this includes cellular (or wireless) as well as home phones.
+Help with Phone Bills - Consumers that meet low income guidelines can receive a monthly discount on their bill, and this includes cellular (or wireless) as well as home phones.
 In some cases a credit can be applied to the connection fee that is due as well or a free government cell phone is offered to low-income families.
 Click here Ohio Lifeline telephone program.

 Free Legal Aid - Low and moderate income individuals can get free legal representation and advice from a lawyer in Ohio.
 There are several Ohio non-profit and government funded organizations that provide this service.
 More information on free legal aid in Ohio.